-I am more of a coffee drinker, but I do enjoy an occasional cup of Indian chai.
+I am more of a coffee drinker, but I do enjoy an occasional perfect cup of chai.
 Especially when I make things like pakora, or paratha (Indian pan-fried flatbread).
 When I was growing up, it was made multiple times a day in my parent’s house.
 Whenever we’d visit relatives in India, we would have it served to us in every house we visited.

 In my opinion, this drink needs whole spices to make it perfect.
 I prefer not to use ground spices.
 Believe me, once you try this method, you’ll love it.

 - 1 cinnamon stick – 1 inch long

 - 2 whole cloves